gburtini/Probability-Distributions-for-PHP/README.md

 ----------
 ``gburtini\Distributions`` contains the distribution classes as indicated above.
 ``gburtini\Distributions\Accessories`` contains BetaFunction and GammaFunction, two classes containing accessory functions for computing complete, incomplete and inverse beta and gamma functions numerically.

+If you are using a version of PHP pre-namespaces, the intent in this branch is for the ``ugly/`` directory to implement pseudonamespace ("ugly") names, with the prefix GBPDP_.

 Alternatives
 ------------